Your Kidney Treatment, Your Choice

 There are several ways to do dialysis, both in centers and some at home.
 But in the U.S., 92% of people with kidney failure use just one type of treatment: standard in-center hemodialysis (HD).
 1 Sadly, far too few people with kidney failure know that there are other choices that can help them feel better and live longer.

 Since 2008, Medicare has required dialysis clinics to teach you about all of the treatments—even the ones they don't offer—and where to find them.
 (You can look for home clinics here.)

 In practice, this teaching may still not be happening.
 Look into the options for yourself and how they fit the kind of life you want to have.
 How?

 - Visit Module 2 of Kidney School

-- Visit the Types of Dialysis page at Home Dialysis Central.
-And, look through the Life@Home articles to learn how your dialysis choice can affect your heart, bones, joints, nerves, teeth, sleep, sexuality and fertility, and much more.
+- Visit the Home Dialysis Basics section of this site at Home Dialysis Central.
+And, look through the Life@Home Articles to learn how your dialysis choice can affect your heart, bones, joints, nerves, teeth, sleep, sexuality and fertility, and much more.

 You're in charge!

 When nephrologists were asked what factors should go into dialysis choice, their number one answer was patient preference, at a score of 4.54 out of 5.
 2 This tells us that once you learn about the treatments and decide, your doctor should value your choice.